Fort Lauderdale Premises Liability Lawyer

 Contact Our Lawyers Now

 If you were injured on another person’s property you may have a case for compensation, but the clock is ticking on your claims.
-Call or contact the Fort Lauderdale office of the Leifer Law Firm today to schedule a free consultation of your case with one of our expert personal injury attorneys.
+Call or contact the Fort Lauderdale office of Leifer & Ramirez today to schedule a free consultation of your case with one of our expert personal injury attorneys.